kyansoft/antispampacket/README.txt

-i did not make this code. i just edited it and made a tutorial easy for you guys.
+i did not make this code. i just edited it better and made a tutorial easy for you guys.